SCOPE

 1. If someone needs major healthcare treatment or has substantial financial assets to be administered and they have been assessed as lacking the mental capacity to make the decision/s, the case should be discussed with the Team Leader or Assistant Head of Service at the earliest opportunity and a decision made regarding a referral to the Court of Protection and payment of the court fees.
 It should be noted that no one, including family and friends can administer the substantial financial assets of someone lacking capacity unless they hold the relevant Power of Attorney or are already a court appointed deputy.
 Social worker and manager

-2. If agreement cannot be reached about how to proceed in the person’s Best Interest in a matter regarding personal welfare, the Best Interest Decision Making Procedure should be followed.
+2. If agreement cannot be reached about how to proceed in the person’s Best Interest in a matter regarding personal welfare, the Best Interests Decision Making Procedure should be followed.
 If agreement still cannot be reached following a Best Interest Meeting and mediation, the case should be discussed with the Team Leader or Assistant Head of Service within 14 days of the Best Interest Meeting and a decision made regarding a referral to the Court of Protection and payment of the court fees.
-If an application does need to be made, consideration must be given to whether the reason for application also warrants a referral to the Multi Agency Safeguarding Hub (see Safeguarding Adults Partnership Board Procedures).
+If an application does need to be made, consideration must be given to whether the reason for application also warrants a referral to the Safeguarding Adults Team.
 Social worker and manager

 3. If the decision is to refer to the Court of Protection, consideration must be given as to whether an urgent application should be made.
 If there is a clear risk that someone may imminently suffer serious loss or harm, an urgent application should be made.
 This must be agreed by a manager and referred to Legal Services.
 The person and anyone else directly affected by the application should be informed unless there is a real risk that the person may suffer significant harm if people are informed.
 Social worker, manager and legal officer